-To assess Phase 2 compliance with this Task, we reviewed all cases listed in the Internal Affairs Division database as originating from complainants who were "anonymous," "unknown," "refused," or any forms of those terms (such as "unk") and that were approved between January 1, and March 31, 2012.
+To assess Phase 2 compliance with this Task, we reviewed all cases listed in the Internal Affairs Division database as originating from complainants who were "anonymous," "unknown," "refused," or any forms of those terms (such as "unk") and that were approved between April 1, and June 30, 2012.
 We also reviewed all complaints during this selected time period that were tagged by IAD as originating from an anonymous complainant, and complaints in which the complainant field in the database was blank, to determine whether any were made anonymously.

-Based on the above-listed criteria, we identified 28 cases as potential anonymous complaints during this reporting period.
-After review, we determined that 20 were true anonymous complaints, and the complainants were not identified during the course of the investigation.
-Five of these cases were related to Occupy Oakland protests, and are further described below.
-In the remaining cases, the complainants were identified and cooperated to some extent with the investigations.
+Based on the above-listed criteria, we identified 12 cases as potential anonymous complaints during this reporting period.
+After review, we determined that 10 were true anonymous complaints, and the complainants were not identified during the course of the investigation.
+In one of the remaining two cases, the complainant was identified except for his last name.
+His address and telephone number were known, and he participated in two interviews.
+The other case concerned an Occupy Oakland protest of January 28, 2012; and several anonymous complaints were combined with complaints from known callers and administratively closed pursuant to a protocol previously approved by the Monitoring Team.
+The protocol allowed, in part, for administrative closure if complainants: